uadmin/uadmin-docs/api/basic_functions.rst

 --------------
 `Back To Top`_

+.. code-block:: go

+    // Type: string
+    var RootURL = "/"

 RootURL is where the listener is mapped to.

-Type:

-.. code-block:: go

-    string

 Used in the tutorial: